sirharis214/security-group-updater/README.md

 # security-group-updater

-update Security Group (SG) rules in any region the Lambda has access into by scanning for a tag key of (one of the following) `[test-whitelist, ]`
+Update Security Group (SG) rules in any region the Lambda has access into by scanning for a tag key of (one of the following) `[test-whitelist, ]`

 > The Lambda restricts the allowable tag keys for updating Security Group rules to prevent inadvertent changes to ingress rules.
 This control measure ensures that only authorized and intended modifications are made, mitigating the risk of unintended alterations to Security Group configurations.

 # Capabilities

-* Get all SG's with a given tag_name
+1. Get all SG's with a given tag_name
-* Get all SG's with a given cidr_block
+2. Get all SG's with a given cidr_block
-* Validate if a given sg_id in the given region has an ingress rule where the source is the given cidr_block
+3. Validate if a given sg_id in the given region has an ingress rule where the source is the given cidr_block
-* Update all SG's with a new ingress rule where the source is the given cidr_block (only updates all SG's that have a tag key = given tag_key)
+4. Update all SG's with a new ingress rule where the source is the given cidr_block (only updates all SG's that have a tag key = given tag_key)
     - checks ingress rules of each SG that has a tag key where the key = tag_key
     - tag value is the port ranges that should be open in this SG for any given cidr_block
     - for each SG, if an ingress rule for new given cidr_block and port-range already exists, a message is returned that this SG already had the requested cidr_block + port-range combo.